 Why there are 2 forms of corn syrup in it?
 What in the hell is the natural flavoring?

 When I became allergic to Italian seasonings, seeing the word spice brought a whole new set of problems for me.
 Many companies use oregano in their recipes.
 Obviously, I was needed new ketchup.
-So, after many, many, many failed attempts at creating a Heinz worthy substitute, I created this recipe.
-It is a simple, easy recipe that even my 10 year old can make and has.
+So, after many, many, many failed attempts at creating a “Heinz-like” worthy substitute, I finally nailed it with this recipe.
+It is a simple, easy recipe.